seesharper/LightInject/readme.md

 	Assert.IsNotInstanceOfType(foo.Bar, typeof(Bar));
 	container.EndMocking<IBar>()

-When the **StartMocking** method is called, the container will replace the orginal service registration with a new service registration that uses our mock instance.
+When the **StartMocking** method is called, the container will replace the original service registration with a new service registration that uses our mock instance.

 **Note:** *The mock instance uses the same lifetime as the original registration.*